MoonshinetheP/Envismetrics/joss-paper/paper.md

 # Statement of Need

 Electrochemical researchers commonly analyze data using a combination of proprietary instrument software (e.g., NOVA for Autolab), manual spreadsheet tools (e.g., Excel), and general-purpose plotting software (e.g., Origin, SigmaPlot).
 While proprietary software facilitates data collection and basic visualization, it is often platform-specific, instrument-dependent, and limited in automation and cross-experiment reproducibility.
-Tools like Origin provide flexible plotting, but require manual preprocessing, repeated formatting, and domain expertise for kinetic modeling.
+Tools like Origin provide flexible plotting, but require manual preprocessing, repeated formatting, and domain expertise for kinetic modeling [@Garg2021].

 Envismetrics fills this gap by offering a powerful modular, web-based platform focused on automated analysis of electrochemical data, particularly from cyclic voltammetry (CV), linear sweep voltammetry at rotating disk electrodes (LSV at RDE), and chronoamperometry (CA).
 By supporting common data formats like .xlsx, .csv, and .txt, Envismetrics works independently of instrument brands—allowing researchers to export plaintext data from proprietary systems and continue their analysis seamlessly.